nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 He's using his kinases.
 He's using his kinases power.
 Okay.
 Nothing.
 And there we go.

 Oh, all done.
 Okay.
 Yeah.
 He's gonna he's gonna stay where he's at.
-It is the other undead creature's turn, and he's just gonna three strike three strikes Samir.
+It is the other undead creature's turn, and he's just gonna three strike three strikes Simear.

 I'm not trying to kill you.
 Oh, no, buddy.
 I am.
 Oh, you're actively trying to kill yourself.
 What the heck is the point?